Ethan-GY/Ethan-GY/README.md

 # About me

-- 🔭 I’m currently working on embodied ai
+- 🔭 I’m currently interested in embodied ai
-- 🌱 I’m currently learning ml and ros2
+- 🌱 I’m currently learning dl, rl and ros2